Back to Blog

 Here's what the data tells us:

-- And let’s not forget the emotional toll: nearly half of caregivers report symptoms of depression and anxiety.
+• Nearly half of caregivers report symptoms of depression and anxiety

 What We Can Do as Employers (and Humans)

 No one took their job because they were pumped about paperwork.
 Most of us are here because we care about people or are driven by a mutual mission.
-We want to build workplaces where folks can grow, thrive, and feel like they matter, not just for what they get done, but for who they are.
+We want to build workplaces where people can grow, thrive, and feel like they matter.

-Personally, I love helping someone lean into what excites them and what they’re genuinely curious about, and helping them pursue that no matter what may be going on in their personal or professional lives (as many of my admired mentors have done for me).
+I love helping someone lean into what excites them and what they're genuinely curious about, and helping them pursue that no matter what may be going on in their personal or professional lives.
 Watching people grow into themselves, on their own terms?
-That’s the good stuff.
+That's the good stuff.
 And I truly believe that when people feel supported in what matters most to them, they show up with more energy, effort, and ability to execute.

-That includes the messy, meaningful parts of life that don’t fit on a résumé…like caregiving.
-When we pretend those responsibilities don’t exist, we force people to choose between being a good employee and being there for the people they love.
-But when we make space for it, we create something better: a workplace where people can bring their whole selves.
+That includes the messy, meaningful parts of life that don't fit on a résumé, like caregiving.
+When we pretend those responsibilities don't exist, we force people to choose between being a good employee and being there for the people they love.
+When we make space for it, we create something better: a workplace where people can bring their whole selves.

-- Offer caregiver benefits: A monthly stipend, access to professional care planning, or even just a few extra PTO days for caregiving can make a huge difference.
+• Offer caregiver benefits.
+A monthly stipend, access to professional care planning, or a few extra PTO days for caregiving can make a significant difference.

-And don’t underestimate the power of a simple “Hey, how are you holding up?” when someone looks like they’ve just run a marathon, reheated their coffee three times, and lived a full day before 9AM hits.
+• And never underestimate the power of a simple "Hey, how are you holding up?" when someone looks like they've just run a marathon, reheated their coffee three times, and lived a full day before 9AM.

 Why It Matters to the Business (Besides Just Being Good Humans)

-I know, I know… we’ve all got budgets to justify and EBITDA to protect.
-So here’s the ROI on caregiving:
+I know, we've all got budgets to justify.
+So here's the ROI on caregiving support:

-- Companies with supportive caregiving policies see higher retention, better morale, and lower healthcare costs.
+• Companies with supportive caregiving policies consistently see higher retention, better morale, and lower healthcare costs

 So yes, showing up for caregivers is compassionate.
-But it’s also smart, because pretending life stops at the office door isn’t leadership, it’s denial.
+But it's also smart.
+Pretending life stops at the office door isn't leadership — it's denial.

 Let's Be the Workplace People Don't Want to Leave